Medusas71/Cat-Memory-Game/README.md

   * be able to restart the level
   * see a cat image when flipping a card
   * keep the matching cards flipped
-  * click a particular card again if the cards do not match
+  * click a particular card again if the cards do not match.

 <a id="structure"></a>
 ### 3. Structure

 The website consists of three pages:

-* A Home Page that includes instructions on how to play the game;
+* A Home Page that includes instructions on how to play the game
-* A Level 1 Page that includes the cat cards to play the game;
+* A Level 1 Page that includes the cat cards to play the game
 * A Level 2 Page that includes more cat cards than level 1 to play the game.

 The information is grouped logically for all game players.
 The Interaction Design (IXD)